Emacs-D-Mode-Maintainers/Emacs-D-Mode/README.md

              '("melpa" . "https://melpa.org/packages/") t)
     (package-initialize)

-and then use M-x package-list-package to get to the package listing and install from there.
+and then use M-x package-list-packages to get to the package listing and install from there.
 MELPA tracks this Git repository and updates relatively soon after each commit or formal release.
 For more detail on setting up see [MELPA Getting Started](https://melpa.org/#/getting-started).